On the additive image of 0th persistent homology: Additive images consisting of indicator representations

-Therefore this cannot happen under the assumption that \( X \) does not have non-indicator additively \( \mathbf{set} \) realizable representations.
+Therefore this cannot happen under the assumption that \( X \) does not have non-indicator additively \( \Set \)-realizable representations.

 It follows that if there is an element in \( X \) which is smaller than two distinct maxima then \( X \) is of type \( A \) or \( \widetilde{A} \).
-Considering preprojective modules one easily sees that algebras of type \( \widetilde{A} \) have non-indicator \( \mathbf{set} \)-realizable representations; e.g., the representation of the Kronecker quiver above easily extends to $\widetilde{A}$.
+Considering preprojective representations one easily sees that algebras of type \( \widetilde{A} \) have non-indicator \( \Set \)-realizable representations; e.g., the representation of the Kronecker quiver above easily extends to $\widetilde{A}$; see also Theorem~\ref{thm.Ainf}.

-If \( X \) does not have an element which is smaller than two distinct maxima, and is connected, then \( X \) has a unique maximal element.
-Again invoking Corollary~\ref{cor.subcategory} we know that the same results hold for \( X' = X \setminus \{ \text{maximum} \} \), with the additional condition that the elements smaller than any maximum of \( X' \) are linearly ordered by the third bullet point above.
+If \( X \) does not have an element which is smaller than two distinct maximal elements, and is connected, then \( X \) has a unique maximal element.
+Again invoking Corollary~\ref{cor.subcategory} we know that the same results hold for \( X' = X \setminus \{ \text{maximal element} \} \), with the additional condition that the elements smaller than any maximal element of \( X' \) are linearly ordered by the third bullet point above.
+By the first bullet point, at most two chains of descending elements from distinct maximal elements in $X'$ can intersect, and by the second bullet point, the point of intersection must be at a minimal element.
 It follows that \( X' \) is a disjoint union of type \( A \) quivers with unique sources. \end{proof}

 We believe that Theorem~\ref{thm.onlythin} should extend to infinite \( X \) for some suitable formulation of what it means for an infinite category to be of type \( A \).
 (The idea would be that our theorem restricts the possible finite subcategories of any such infinite \( X \), thus giving it little room to be of a different shape.)